 The end result is the best yogurt.

 It’s a creamy yogurt with plenty of options for flavoring, but delicious on its own.

 This homemade instant pot yogurt makes a great addition to Today’s Best Recipe‘s Refrigerator Overnight Oats recipe.

 You may also want to check out my Pinterest Instant Pot board for more great recipes like this EASY Pressure Cooker Yogurt!

 How Warm Does Milk Have to Be To Kill Bad Bacteria For Making Yogurt

 Yogurt is incubated which means it needs to be held at a constant temperature (between 110 degrees and 116 degrees F.) to encourage the wanted and Thermophilic culture to multiply.

 Thermophilic means heat-loving.

-The Instant Pot does all this for us–keeping the temperature in the target zone and eliminating blech, poor textured, stringy yogurt that is created when the temperature is too warm.
+The Instant Pot does all this for us–keeping the temperature in the target zone and eliminating blech, poorly textured, stringy yogurt created when the temperature is too warm.